Working as an electrician in New Zealand

 Depending on your job, you can expect to work in building sites, existing buildings, power stations or substations.
 You might also need to travel to local work sites.

-Have you booked your assessment yet?
+Have you booked your consultation call yet?